marsgpl/mchain/README.md

 ## Features

-- Stores passwords encrypted, locally in your browser (window.localStorage)
+- Stores AES-encrypted passwords locally in your browser (localStorage)
-- Uses AES with initialization vector for better encryption
-- Does not send passwords or encryption key anywhere
+- Does not send your data anywhere
 - Does not gather any statistics, metrics
-- Open source - MIT License
-- Uses third party libraries as npm deps, check their licenses manually: react, react-router, crypto-js
-- You can export all passwords as encrypted backup and import then to another device
+- Passwords can be exported as encrypted backup and then imported on other devices
 - UI is optimized for phones, tablets and desktops
+- Open source - MIT License (however npm deps with different licenses are required: react, react-router, crypto-js, webpack)
+- Small codebase, easy to audit

 ## Live demo